ankushjain358/coderjony-statiq-blog/input/blogs/hosting-aspnet-core-on-amazon-linux-ec2.md

 ### 2.2.
 Installing ASP.NET Core Runtime on CentOS
 In this step, we will be following the documentation from Microsoft website to [install the .NET Runtime on CentOS](https://docs.microsoft.com/en-us/dotnet/core/install/linux-centos).

-Before you install .NET Core Runtime, run the following commands.
+Before you install .NET Core Runtime, run the following command.
 This will add the Microsoft package signing key to the list of trusted keys and add the Microsoft package repository.
 ```bash
 sudo rpm -Uvh https://packages.microsoft.com/config/centos/7/packages-microsoft-prod.rpm
 ```

-Next, run below command to install ASP.NET Core 6 Runtime.
+Next, run the below command to install ASP.NET Core 6 Runtime.
 ```bash
 sudo yum install aspnetcore-runtime-6.0
 ```